 Negotiating Superfund Settlements

-EPA prefers to reach an agreement with PRPs to clean up a Superfund site instead of issuing an order or paying for it and recovering the cleanup costs later.
+EPA prefers to reach an agreement with a potentially responsible party (PRP) to clean up a Superfund site instead of issuing an order or paying for it and recovering the cleanup costs later.

 - In the public interest, and